qiemchi/Keyboard-Typing-Speed-Test/README.md

-# Keyboard-Typing-Speed-Test
+# Typing-Speed-Test-Game
-⌨️ A project to delve into HTML, CSS, and JavaScript
+To learn HTML, CSS, and JavaScript basics